ooflet/Mi-Create-docs/Widgets/Basic/image.md

 ## Detailed Description
 The Image widget displays images provided in the Image property.
 Width and Height are automatically set by the image.

-There are 2 RGB format the image will get converted to: RGB565 and RGBA32.
+There are 2 RGB formats the image will use: RGB565 and RGBA32.
 These are selected through a postfix on the widget's name, either _RGB or _RGBA (e.g Image_RGBA).

-RGB565 has no alpha channel meaning no transparency support but smaller file sizes while RGBA32 has transparency but has a larger file size.
+RGB565 has no alpha channel meaning no transparency support but smaller file size while RGBA32 has transparency but has a larger file size.
 Its good practice especially on older watches with no watchface compression to use RGB rather than RGBA if the image does not require transparency.

+---

 ## Properties
 #### General